latest nhpb_banner 1__compressed2

 Alaemda County rental and housing solutions are available.
 While funds are limited, there are non-profits as well as charities that may be able to help with paying security deposits for the homeless, offer financial aid for back rent, and other needs.
 Or click here for a listing of additional Oakland California area rent and housing assistance programs.

-Spectrum Community Services Inc. provides the HEAP program, and they provide energy bill assistance and weatherization services to low-income residents of Alameda, Castro Valley, Fremont, Hayward, Livermore, Newark, Oakland, Pleasanton, San Leandro, San Lorenzo, Union City.
+Spectrum Community Services Inc. provides applications to the HEAP program.
+The non-profit will provide energy bill assistance and weatherization services to low-income residents of Alameda, Castro Valley, Fremont, Hayward, Livermore, Newark, Oakland, Pleasanton, San Leandro, San Lorenzo, as well as Union City.
 Phone 510-881-0300, and the extension is 216 or 200.

 Oakland branch Swords to Plowshares helps former military members and veterans.
-A focus is on housing and employment, and there may be grants for rent from Support Services for Veteran Families, transitional housing, and free clothing for work.
+A focus is on housing and employment, and there may be grants for rent from Support Services for Veteran Families.
+Or locate apartments for vets with bad credit, transitional housing, and free clothing for work in Oakland.
 Other services include Career Pathways job placement and help in applying for disability or benefits.
 Click here veteran help from Swords to Plowshares.

 Fremont City runs the Housing Scholarship Program.
-For those that qualify and that are part of a vocational job-training programs, they may be able to qualify for rent and other support.
+For those that qualify and that are part of a vocational job-training programs, they may be able to qualify for help with bills including rent and other support.
 Case managers work with clients on self-sufficiency and offer referrals as well to Alameda County agencies and charities.
 510-494-4511

 Income enhancing programs in Alameda County - The cost of living is very high.
 Immigrants, millennial, service workers and others often need a second or gig job.
 There are options including the following.